elastic/elastic-serverless-forwarder/docs/README-AWS.md

 `inputs.[].expand_event_list_from_field` can be defined as a string with the value of a key in the JSON that contains a list of elements that must be sent as events instead of the encompassing JSON.

-You should note that when relying on the [Routing support for AWS Service Logs](#routing-support-for-aws-services-logs), any value set for the `expand_event_list_from_field` configuration parameter will be ignored, because this will be automatically handled by the Elastic Serverless Forwarder.
+You should note that when relying on the [Routing AWS Service Logs](#routing-aws-service-logs), any value set for the `expand_event_list_from_field` configuration parameter will be ignored, because this will be automatically handled by the Elastic Serverless Forwarder.

 ### Example